ory/hydra/UPGRADE.md

 ORY Hydra before the 1.0.0 release.
 This section explains how to upgrade and links to an example explaining the set up of the three services.

+**This means that ORY Hydra has no longer any type of internal access control.
+Endpoints such as `POST /clients` no longer require access tokens to be accessed.
+You must secure these endpoints yourself.
+For more information, [click here](https://www.ory.sh/docs/guides/master/hydra/2-environment/1-securing-ory-hydra).**

 [ORY Keto](https://github.com/ory/keto) handles access control using access control policies.
 The project currently supports the Warden API, Access Control Policy management, and Roles (previously known as [Warden Groups](#warden-groups)).
 ORY Keto is independent from ORY Hydra as it does not rely on any proprietary APIs but instead uses open standards such as OAuth 2.0 Token Introspection